 Daniel Betancourt has been President and CEO of Community First Fund since May of 1999.
 He has more than twenty-five years’ experience in small business and community economic development lending.
-Under Dan’s leadership, Community First Fund has grown into a very successful Community Development Financial Institution (CDFI) attracting multi-million dollar investments.
-During the 2012 fiscal year alone, Community First brought total capital under management to more than $20 million allowing for more than 79 loans totaling approximately $6 million.
+Under Dan’s leadership, Community First Fund has grown into a regional, Community Development Financial Institution (CDFI) attracting multi-million dollar investments and with more that $78 million under management.

-Dan is currently Chair of the Lancaster Spanish American Civic Association (SACA) in Lancaster, PA and is an ex-officio member of the SACA Development Corporation.
-He also serves on the board of Community Action Program in Lancaster County (CAP) and the Greater Philadelphia Hispanic Chamber of Commerce.
-Dan previously provided leadership to the Association for Enterprise Opportunity (AEO) as its Chair, to the Federal Home Loan Bank of Pittsburgh as a member of the Advisory Board and to the Millersville University Foundation and the School District of Lancaster as a member of their boards.
+Dan currently serves on the board of Community Action Program in Lancaster County (CAP) and the Greater Philadelphia Hispanic Chamber of Commerce.
+He previously provided leadership to the Association for Enterprise Opportunity (AEO) as its Chair, to the Federal Home Loan Bank of Pittsburgh as a member of the Advisory Board and to the Millersville University Foundation and the School District of Lancaster as a member of their boards.

 In 2010 Dan was named as one of five Baldwin Fellows by the Lancaster County Community Foundation and used the fellowship to attend Harvard University’s Strategic Perspectives in Nonprofit Management program.
 Dan has also been awarded Small Business Champion of the Year by the U.S. Small Business Administration, PA Latino Pride Award for Economic Development from the Governor’s Advisory Commission on Latino Affairs, and one of the “Top Forty Under Forty Business Leaders” in Central Pennsylvania by the prestigious Central Penn Business Journal.

-Joan M. Brodhead, Senior Vice President and Chief Operating Officer joined Community First Fund in
+Joan M. Brodhead, Executive Vice President and Chief Operating Officer joined Community First Fund in